Posted on: 21 November 2013

 Doctor closes medical chart

 In summary, the scenarios, user stories, and user cases are not the same thing though the people will try to use them interchangeably.
-While the context may help determine which of the three approaches is best (scenarios when dealing with researchers, stories in an agile environment, cases for developers), make sure everyone in a project group understands the differences to avoid confusion around deliverables.
+While the context may help determine which of the three approaches is best (scenarios when dealing with researchers, stories in an agile environment, cases for developers), make sure everyone in a design sprint and project group understands the differences to avoid confusion around deliverables.